-First Generation Program
+First Generation Initiative

-Students who are the first in their family to attend and complete a four-year degree have the opportunity to enhance their educational experience by participating in a comprehensive First Generation Program.
-The Program is designed to provide the mentoring, services, and resources to assist students in being successful at Eureka College and beyond.
+Students who are the first in their family to attend and complete a four-year degree have the opportunity to enhance their educational experience by participating in a comprehensive First Generation Initiative.
+The Initiative is designed to provide the mentoring, services, and resources to assist students in being successful at Eureka College and beyond.
 This is a FREE offering for those who meet the criteria to participate.
 More than 46% of Eureka College students are first generation.
-Our records indicate that those who actively participate in the program do better academically and realize graduation outcomes.
+Our records indicate that those who actively participate in the initiative do better academically and realize graduation outcomes.